rails/rails/guides/source/testing.md

 Integration Testing
 -------------------

 Integration tests are used to test how various parts of your application interact.
-They are generally used to test important work flows within your application.
+They are generally used to test important workflows within your application.

 For creating Rails integration tests, we use the 'test/integration' directory for your application.
 Rails provides a generator to create an integration test skeleton for you.